karkman/crAssphage_project/README.md

 In this study we show that in most of the the studied environments the abundance of ARGs, *intI1* integrase gene and mobile genetic elements correlates well with fecal pollution levels with no evident signs of selection or dissemination of the resistance genes.
 The only exception being sediments polluted with wastewater from drug manufacturing containing exceptionally high levels of antibiotics (Bengtsson-Palme et al. 2014; Kristiansson et al. 2011).

+**This supplementary data analysis file is meant to document the analyses.
+For more detailed information about the background, methods, results and conclusions we of course recommend the original article.**

 Bioinformatics
 ==============

 The bioinformartics part shows only example commands and is not meant to be run as such.
-The results from the bioinformatics paret are available in the `data` folder and will be used in the datraanalysis part with R.
+The results from the bioinformatics part are available in the `data` folder and will be used in the data analysis part with R.

 All metagenomic samples were downloaded from public repositories as described in the methods.